 This bag is sure to live up to its name for a precision shooter — it’s a game changer.
 In a practical sense, I could see this bag being beneficial for a rancher who might have a predator problem and needs to be able to take some long-distance shots on coyotes or wolves.

-Competition Data Armband: The last item was 100% designed for competition shooters.
+Competition Data Armband: The next item was 100% designed for competition shooters.
 The Armageddon gear Competition Data Armband is a very high-quality band.
 The armband itself has velcro around it so that you can stick your cards, too.

 The band comes with two plastic cards that can be written on with permanent markers.
-These cards can be used to write down notes, scope dope and scores.
+These cards can be used to write down notes, scope DOPE and scores.
 To erase your writing and start over, just use an alcohol pen or wipe it clean.
 Your writing on these cards will hold up very well.
 We ran this band all day through the woods at several locations and the writing never came off until we purposely wiped it off with alcohol.

 Ultralight Shooting Mat: The Ultralight Shooting Mat from Armageddon Gear is a compact and easy-to-use shooting mat that can roll up into a tightly packed self-contained bundle.
 Tough and durable, it’s also comfortable with 1/8″ foam padding built in.
 Weight is a mere 1.9 lbs.